-(Please scroll down to learn about my Give a Book event’s December discounts and to try a sample recipe from the book.)
+(Please scroll down to try a sample recipe from the book.)

 Whether you’re a beginner in the kitchen or old hand at the stove, Soup for You provides easy and healthy recipes for thirteen mouth-watering soups along with suggestions for how to make the soups into a meal.